Korea Republic's World Cup 2022 Standings

 Reserves: Kee Hee Kim, Joo Young Kim, Jin Hyeon Kim, Ki Hun Yeom, Ja Cheol Koo, Dong-Gook Lee, Bo Kyung Kim, Shin Wook Kim, Jin-Soo Kim, Kyung Won Kwon, Jae Sung Lee, Hyun Woo Cho.

 Korea's World Cup History

-Korea Republic (formerly South Korea) have emerged as one of the better teams in Asian football, and in fact are historically the most successful nation from the AFC.
+Korea Republic (formerly South Korea) has emerged as one of the better teams in Asian football, and in fact, is historically the most successful nation from the AFC.
 Qualification for the tournament in Russia means that they will make nine consecutive appearances at the World Cup when it kicks off in June, and their start in ten overall events is the most by an Asian country.

-Korea were not successful when they made their first appearance at the World Cup.
-The second Asian team to ever start at the tournament (behind the Dutch East Indies) were sent packing following a disastrous campaign that featured a 9-0 loss against Hungary and a 7-0 loss against Turkey in 1954.
-What followed was a 32 year absence from the competition.
+Korea was not successful when it made their first appearance at the World Cup.
+The second Asian team to ever start at the tournament (behind the Dutch East Indies) was sent packing following a disastrous campaign that featured a 9-0 loss against Hungary and a 7-0 loss against Turkey in 1954.
+What followed was a 32-year absence from the competition.

 South Korea's only other venture into the second round came in 2010 when they finished second behind Argentina in a group also containing Nigeria and Greece.
 A tough 2-2 draw against Nigeria in their final match was enough to see the Koreans through, although they fell to a late Luis Suarez strike in the Round of 16.